 We also offer a self-guided short online Bridge to GeoEnergy course for those with a science degree in a subject other than geology, for those with an engineering background and for geology graduates returning to geosciences.
 This course provides a practical foundation in the areas of applied geology that are critical to studying for a higher degree in GeoEnergy.

 International students should have the above or an international equivalent.
 If English is not your first language, you will need to hold IELTS 6.0 or above.

 Fees and funding

 £10,550 for the full course or £1,175 per 20 credits*

 £1,175 per 20 credits

-£19,950 for the full programme
+£19,950 for the full course

-*Note – at postgraduate level, you’ll need to gain the following number of credits in total to obtain the respective awards.
+Please note at postgraduate level, you’ll need to gain the following number of credits in total to obtain the respective awards.
 If you have any questions please contact us.